DataDog/documentation/content/tracing/getting_further/trace_sampling_and_storage.md

 ## Trace sampling

 Due to the extremely high volume of traces in a web-scale application, sampling is applied to traces in Datadog.
-**Statistics (requests, errors, latency, etc.) are calculated based on the full volume of traces at the agent level, and are therefore always accurate**.
+**Statistics (requests, errors, latency, etc.) are calculated based on the full volume of traces at the Agent level, and are therefore always accurate**.

 ### Statistics (Requests, Errors, Latencies etc.)